dwrrehman/programming_language/readme.txt

 if a number cannot be parsed as a binary literal, an "undefined variable" parsing error is displayed/returned.

-additionally, there is delimiter neccessary between instructions besides whitespace, and mulitple instructions can appear on the same line, as long as there is some whitespace between them.
+additionally, there is no delimiter neccessary between instructions besides whitespace. furthermore, it is completely valid for mulitple instructions to appear on the same line, as long as there is some whitespace between them. this is often used to group instructions to make written code more compact or readable, as each instruction is usually quite short.

-as for data types and type systems: this language actually does not have a notion of any data types- except for floats or integers of various bit widths. no type checking is performed, and it is assumed the programmer needs to be correct these bugs manually. however, the compiler does do an runtime value analysis on the code as part of its translation process and thus type errors might be able to surface here to help the programmer catch them. the "bitcount" instruction can be thought of as providing a "type" to an existing variable, but it is not said what information could be stored in that number of bits (besides possibly whether it is a float or integer data).
+as for data types and type systems: this language actually does not have a notion of any data types- except for floats or integers of various bit widths. no type checking is performed, and it is assumed the programmer needs to correct these bugs manually. however, the compiler will do a runtime value bit-width analysis on the code as part of its translation process and thus type errors might be able to surface here to help the programmer catch them. the "bits" instruction can be thought of as providing a "type" to an existing variable, but it is not said what information could be stored in that number of bits (besides possibly whether it is a float or integer data).

 the system call instruction will use the fact that the standard library defines numerous useful constants containing the appropriate system call numbers and register indexes used by the platforms system calls, thus we don't need to make an abstract system call interface because the user will just include a library file which defines correct values to be able to use the "system" instruction.